 Born in Bronx, NY, and raised in Royal Oak, Michigan, Father Donohue earned a BA, with a concentration in theatre and communication arts, from Villanova University in 1975 and was ordained an Augustinian priest in 1979.
 He holds an MA in theatre from the Catholic University of America, a MDiv from the Washington Theological Union, and a PhD in theatre from the University of Illinois at Urbana-Champaign.
 While pursuing his doctorate, Father Donohue taught theatre at the University of Illinois, where he received honors for outstanding teaching.
 He is a member of Phi Kappa Phi, the nation’s oldest, largest, and most selective all-discipline honor society.

-Father Donohue is a tenured associate professor at Villanova who served as chair of the University’s department of theatre from 1992 to 2006.
+Father Donohue is a tenured professor at Villanova who served as chair of the University’s department of theatre from 1992 to 2006.
 He annually directed musical theatre productions on campus, earning six Barrymore Award nominations and one Barrymore Award for Outstanding Direction of a Musical from the Theatre Alliance of Greater Philadelphia.

 Rev. Peter M. Donohue, OSA, PhD